 The French Autoroute system is very much like the U.S. highway system with two exceptions – the white roadside cows and the astronomical tolls.
-After driving by hoards of White Charolais cows dotting the roadside, we paid the €21 (about 28 dollars US – ouch!) toll bill at the exit for the city of Beaune.
+After driving by hoards of White Charolais cows dotting the roadside, we paid a €21 (about 28 dollars US – ouch!) toll bill at the exit for the city of Beaune.

 We had resolved to save our appetites since we had a reservation for a three-star Michelin dinner that evening.
 The problem with that strategy soon bit us as we walked through the quaint central town of the Cote D’or at midday, where we found everything closed for lunch except for restaurants.

 Ma Cuisine generally serves local and Provençal food to a mixture of tourists and businesspeople in a convivial atmosphere that celebrates the wine of Bourgogne and elsewhere.
 Reservations are usually a must, as is typical in France, so it was meant to be for us to have lunch there and then.

 And the wine?
 We enjoyed an excellent White Bourgogne Village from Joseph Faively that proved shockingly elegant for its pedigree.
 It was as if the Good Wine Witch of France was saying “Daryl and Mindi, you’re not in Philadelphia anymore.”

 For €10 each, we were able to taste about ten local wines, plus liqueurs, out of tastevins as we ambled through the dark passages of the ancient building said to have been built in the 14th or 15th century.